craftyjs/craftyjs.github.com/source/getting-started/index.md

 </html>
 ```

-A Crafty.js game is build up by entities, that would be eg. your hero and the enemies.
+A Crafty.js game is build up of entities -- the player character, enemies, and obstacles are all represented this way.

-This is the simplest entity you can create which shows up on the game.
+Lets start by creating a simple colored square:
 ``` javascript
 Crafty.e('2D, DOM, Color').attr({x: 0, y: 0, w: 100, h: 100}).color('#F00');
 ```

-As you can see a string is passed to the e() function, these are the Crafty.js Components that entity would have avaiable.
-You can think of it a building blocks.
-Here we have said that our entity has the building block Color, but also the 2D components, which makes it possible to place it in the game.

-You will learn more about Components later on.
+There are a few things going on here:

+- We first call [`Crafty.e`](/api/Crafty-e.html) with a list of components to add to the entity.
+Components provide basic building blocks of functionality.
+In this case, we add [2D](/api/2D.html), [DOM](/api/DOM.html), and [Color](/api/Color.html).
+You can learn more about those later!
+- We then call two methods of our newly created entity: `attr()` and `color()`.
+The `attr` method is one of [many](/api/Crafty-Core.html) that all entities share, but `color()` is (unsuprisingly) provided by the "Color" component.
+Most methods you call on an entity will return the entity itself, allowing method chaining as in the above example.

 The full code would look something like this now: